 The burning of books by students was just a prelude.
 Five years later Berliners experienced Kristallnacht – a national pogrom against Jews.
 The name comes from the shards of glass that covered the streets after paramilitary forces and civilians smashed the windows of Jewish owned shops and businesses.
 This heinous nationwide event is included in Little Big City Berlin.

-Presenting Berlin’s Past
+Presenting Berlin’s History

 Berlin’s history is divided into six zones.
 They are: Early Berlin, The Age of Industry, Weimar Republic and the Golden 20s, Berlin 1933, Devastated Berlin, and The Divided City.
 Within each zone there are a number of buildings and structures that form the backdrop to many more events that have made the German capital what it is today.